 Eliminating the hazards of immobility is another focus of nursing care, particularly the prevention of alterations in skin integrity that may result from the pressure of the cuirass shell on the patient’s skin.
 Therefore, attention is necessary to ensure the shell is placed over clothing and not directly onto the patient’s skin.

 Typically, dependant areas of the body are prone to skin breakdown.
 Patients with the cuirass device, however, must also be assessed for breakdown on the anterior and lateral aspects of the chest where the device comes in contact with the patient.
-J.H.'s skin was examined every shift for signs of skin breakdown, especially around the edges of the shell.
+Nurses examined J.H.’s skin every shift for signs of skin breakdown, especially around the edges of the shell.

-In addition, it is critical to assist the patient from the bed to/from the chair throughout the day, as tolerated, and to provide range of motion exercises to prevent joint contractures and to build muscle strength.
+In addition, it is critical for nurses to assist the patient from the bed to/from the chair throughout the day, as tolerated, and for physical therapists to provide range of motion exercises to prevent joint contractures and to build muscle strength.
 As moving to/from the bed/chair increases oxygen consumption, these activities must be timed so they do not conflict with other activities such as meals or toileting.
 It is important to give the patient time to recover from activities that increase oxygen tissue demands.

 Adequate nutrition and hydration are also essential in the care and recovery of BCV patients.
 As there is an increased risk of aspiration if the patient eats while the shell is in operation, it is important to be aware of the risk and, if possible, coordinate mealtimes to prevent them from coinciding with the period when the BCV is in use.